 Under Metric Groups, click the + add metric button.
 Type pageviews in the search field.
 Then click on the Pageviews metric under the Users heading.

 After that, you can click the + add dimension button and then click Custom Dimensions to specify the Custom Dimension you want to report.

 When you’re done, click the Save button at the bottom.

 That’s it!
 Now you’ll be redirected to your new report.

-Now you understand how to find custom dimensions report in Google Analytics.
-You can make use of these data to improve the user experience, engagement, conversions and revenue of your online business.
+Now you know how to find custom dimensions report in Google Analytics.
+You can make use of this data to improve the user experience, engagement, conversions, and revenue of your online business.

 If you want to know more about custom dimensions, check out the beginner’s guide to Google Analytics custom dimensions.
 And don’t forget to follow us on Twitter and Facebook for more Google Analytics tutorials.